 |City||CBD Office Rent||Average Office Rent||Vacancy Rate|

 Source: CBRE 2Q 2021 Office Market Reports

-In Austin’s CBD, the average full-service rent was $55.22/sf in 2Q 2021 according to CBRE’s Austin MarketView Q2 2021 report.
-This is compared to $51.45/sf in Miami’s CBD rate from the Miami Office MarketView Q2 2021 report, yielding a roughly 7% difference.
+In Austin’s CBD, the average full-service rent was $55.22 per square foot in 2Q 2021 according to CBRE’s Austin MarketView Q2 2021 report.
+This is compared to $51.45 per square foot in Miami’s CBD rate from the Miami Office MarketView Q2 2021 report, yielding a roughly 7% difference.
 These areas of Downtown Austin and Miami are host to the most prominent office spaces in each respective city, and draw some of the largest tenants.